FlatFilers/csvjson-app/README.md

 Installation
 ------------

-Clone and drop inside a folder under a virtual host using your favorite WAMP or LAMP stack.
+1. Clone and drop inside a folder under a virtual host using your favorite WAMP or LAMP stack.
+2. Create a `data` directory at the same level as `www`.
+Saved data for permalinks get stored there.

 CodeIgniter's index.php will start everything.
 If you use Apache, CSVJSON comes with a .htaccess all ready to go.
 Blocks remote access of sensible files like this README, .git, etc...

 Extending